R0mb0/Classic-synchronizzazion-problems/CONTRIBUTING.md

 👍🎉 Thanks a lot for considering contributing 🎉👍

-We welcome and encourage contribution.
+The community welcomes and encourages contribution.
 There is many way to contribute: you can write bug report, contribute code or documentation.

 ## Working on your first Pull Request?